Pro Tip: Use 'Ctrl - F' to search by keyword. (⌘ - F if you're on a Mac)

 Usually, a Purchase Order form itself is sent to the vendor to initiate the order.
-Receiving a Purchase Order in Thrive Inventory will update the quantities of the products listed on the Purchase Order.
+Receiving a Purchase Order in Thrive will update the quantities of the products listed on the Purchase Order.
 Learn more

-A reconciliation worksheet is a form which can be printed out to enable easy stock takes (physical counting of inventory).
+A reconciliation worksheet is a form that can be printed out to enable easy stock takes (physical counting of inventory).
 Employees can print out a reconciliation worksheet, then go through the store and fill in the correct quantities.
 This makes it much easier to enter updates to inventory.
 Learn more

 A Product Sales Report provides the sales totals for a given date range, also broken down by product.

 SKU stands for 'Shop Keeping Unit'.
 This can be a substitute for the word 'Product' or it can be in specific reference to the SKU number.

 Most often, this is the "Barcode Number" of a product.

 However, the SKU number can be any unique number used to identify a specific Product and Variation.
 In Thrive, a SKU number must be unique.